francocurotto/YDDM-re-old/NOTES.md

 way as the actual YDDM game.
 That is a lot of work, I must be sure to implement in progressively.
 I think I should start with the game states and reimplement test_player.

+# 2022-01-22
+Finally done with test player.
+Now to the next, the roadmap is something like this:
+- implement states and command_prompt and commands
+- reimplement test_player (as test_player2)
+- implement attacks
+- implement dungeon master
+- implement the basic game (without the dungeon yet) Why I'm doing this list here?
+I should paste it in the TODO file.